awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 If you do not see any logs from these processes, your AMI might not support hibernation\.
 For information about supported AMIs, see [Hibernation prerequisites](#hibernating-prerequisites)\.
-If you used your own AMI, make sure that you followed the instructions for [Configuring an existing AMI to support hibernation](#hibernation-enabled-AMI)\.
+If you used your own AMI, make sure that you followed the instructions for [Configure an existing AMI to support hibernation](#hibernation-enabled-AMI)\.

 ### Instance "stuck" in the stopping state<a name="hibernate-troubleshooting-3"></a>